- Process and analyse radiometric thermal drone imagery with the DJI Thermal Analysis Tool;

 The environment parameters of each temperature measurement object can be adjusted to improve the accuracy of the analysis.
 These parameter settings include:

-- Distance: The distance from the camera to the target.
-Being too close or too far away will result in bigger accuracy errors when measuring.
+• Distance: The distance from the camera to the target.
+The camera's default calibration distance is generally fixed during production.
+This is the distance at which temperature measurements are most accurate.
+Being too close or too far will result in bigger measurement errors.

-- Humidity: Configure this parameter based on the actual environment.
-The default value 70 means that the relative humidity is 70% and the value range is 20 to 100%.
+• Relative Humidity: Configure this parameter based on the actual environment.
+The default value of 70 means that the relative humidity is 70% and the value range is 20 to 100%.

 Extracting A Thermal Report